wp-plugins/zip-attachments/readme.txt

 = Download Counter =

-Each method has a download counter, you need o add additional parameters:
+Each method has a download counter, you need to add additional parameters:

 A)